 - For retail premises, check out the shop’s location on the street.
 Is there ease of entry/exit for customers?
 Is the property nearby traffic lights?
 Customer comfort and convenience is essential, so even the road condition is important.

 - For industrial assets, have a look at the width of the roads and the traffic flow.
 Is the route in and out of the property suitable for heavy vehicles to make deliveries?

 2. Nearby Businesses

-If you have a Snooze as your anchor tenant, it’s fantastic having a Bedshed next door.
+If you have a Snooze as your anchor tenant, it could be a huge win having a Bedshed next door.
 Why?
+People want convenience.

 3. Public Transport

 Now if your tenant’s customers aren’t driving, how are they getting to the site?

 Check for bus stops and even the bus route.
 A nearby train station is a huge plus, especially if it’s a short walk to your property.